alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ## Single-page apps - SPA

-In the early 2000's a new approach started to become popular, the single-page app - also known as SPA.
+In the early 2000s a new approach started to become popular, the single-page app - also known as SPA.

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fgmail-min.png?alt=media" alt="First version of Gmail"></img>

 The idea of a single-page app is that we try to do as much work as possible on the browser by taking full advantage of modern browser capabilities.
-In this approach JavaScript becomes the main language to build web applications.
+In this approach, JavaScript becomes the main language to build web applications.

 If you use Create React App (CRA) to create React apps then you are creating SPAs.

 ### SPA advantatges

-A single-page app has many advantatges compared to the previous paradigm:
+A single-page app has many advantages compared to the previous paradigm:

 - It improves the user experience by making user interactions much faster avoiding network round-trips to the server.
 - It improves the user experience by enabling new and more sophisticated user interactions.
-- It can reduce costs and increase scallability.
+- It can reduce costs and increase scalability.
 Think of a SPA connected directly to a Firebase DB.
 - No need to maintain two different code bases, front and back.

 ### SPA problems